lsst-ts/ts_phosim/doc/index.rst

 Important classes:

-* `TeleFacade` intergates the correction of camera and mirror distortion correction to PhoSim.
+* `PhosimCmpt` is a high-level class to use the module of ts_phosim.
 * `OpdMetrology` does the optical path difference (OPD) related metrology.
 * `SkySim` adds the stars.